gregorywaynepower/Python-Exploration/notes.md

 Escaping quotation marks in strings "Little Billy said 'I want to get the bag one day too!'
 But Little Billy did not put in the hard work."
 As long as you switch between single within double quotes, or double quotes within single quotes.

-#### Escape Sequences, A.K.A Escape Characters!
+## Escape Sequences, A.K.A Escape Characters

 Note: You must put the escape characters within print().
 Important one is "\n" - Which creates a newline.
 Important one is "\'" - Which lets you continue on with a string, if necessary.
 Example, if you use the "\b" - Which simulates a backspace in the middle of a string.
 If you simply call backspace, when "backspace = 'HEL\bLO"; You get 'HEL\x08LO'.
 If you put in print(backspace) when "backspace = 'HEL\bLO"; You get 'HELO'.

 String Concatenation, adding two strings together.
 He also uses this as an opportunity to introduce "+=, -=, /= and *=" which let you increment, decrement, divide, or multiply by an amount after the assignment operator (equal sign).
 This cannot be done on literals (try assigning to a value to a variable).

-#### String Formatting
+## String Formatting

 New way (as of Python 3.6) way to interpolate, or insert stuff into strings.
 So it starts with an f and the string has double quotes, you insert variables with curly braces.